schmudde/blog/content/pages/about.md

 uuid:
 ---

-I was born in Peoria, Illinois [^peoria] and currently live in Turin, Italy.[^turin] The interim years were spent in Iowa &rarr; Chicago &rarr; New York City &rarr; Berlin, Germany.
+I was born in Peoria, Illinois [^peoria] and currently split time between Berlin, Germany and Turin, Italy.[^turin] The interim years were spent in Iowa &rarr; Chicago &rarr; New York City &rarr; Berlin.

 [^peoria]: Peoria is situated in the Illinois River Valley.
 The hilly landscape is beautiful and the Rust Belt vibes are strong. ![Peoria skyline](/img/about/peoria.jpeg)
 [^turin]: Turin is a peculiar city in the foothills of the Alps.
 It is part aristocratic and part post-industrial.
 The myriad of local businesses are a joy to discover. ![Turin skyline](/img/about/turin.png)